The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

-Heuristically, a natural choice for $(p,q)$ is to try to saturate the inequality $(p, q) \leq (\ppM, \qqM)$ and to choose them to coincide with $(p_M, q_M)$.
-This choice is also constrained by the requirement that $(p,q)$ remains sub-critical, and the exponents $(\ppM, \qqM)$ may be arbitrary large.
+Heuristically, a natural choice for $(p,q)$ is to try to saturate the inequality $(p, q) \leq (\ppM, \qqM)$ and choose them to coincide with $(p_M, q_M)$.
+We are also constrained by the requirement that $(p,q)$ remains sub-harmonic, while the exponents $(\ppM, \qqM)$ may be arbitrary large.

 \paragraph{The existence theory.}